Young-Chin/Young-Chin.github.io/_pages/about.md

   - /about.html
 ---

- I am currently an *AI Engineer* in [AllVoiceLab](https://www.allvoicelab.cn/), focusing on Multimodality(text, speech, vision) for Film and television understanding and editing.
+ I am currently an *AI Engineer* in [AllVoiceLab](https://www.allvoicelab.cn/), focusing on Multimodality(text, speech, vision) for film and drama understanding and editing.
  Before that, I worked at [MagicLight](https://www.magiclight.ai/official-website), focusing on AIGC(text, image, video) for long story video generation.
  I obtained my Master Degree from Macau University of Science and Technology ([MUST](https://www.must.edu.mo)), SCSE, majoring in Applied Mathematics and Data Science, and Bachelor Degree from [Foshan University](https://www.fosu.edu.cn) majoring in Data Science and Big Data Technology.

 Interests
 ======
+- Multimodality
+  - Vision Language Model
+  - Alignment for Speech and Vision
 - AIGC and Its Applications
   - Prompt Engineering for story script and image/video generation
   - ID Preserving and Face Swap